Gerotha/electiny/README.md

-# electiny
+# Electiny

-Simple desktop client for tinyPng api
+A simple client for TinyPNG api.

+# Installation

+Dependencies:
+    - Node js
+    - npm

+To develop:
+    - npm install

+To Build use electron-packager